kennedysgarage/kennedysgarage/_posts/2010-08-16-droid-2-attack.md

 layout: post
 permalink: /articles/droid-2-attack/
 title: Droid 2 Attack
-image: droid-2-attack
+image: /assets/posts/droid-2-attack/hero.png
-excerpt: Do not ask me to play thumb wars anytime soon.
+description: Do not ask me to play thumb wars anytime soon.
 Today I was attacked by my Droid 2.
 The phone was running a bit slow so I decided to preform a battery pull.
 And that is when my whole life flashed in front of me.
 I try to pull down the back panel and it
 tags:
 - rant
 comments: false